 This will be a tremendous resource for the Colletotrichum community since C. graminicola can be considered the model for graminaceous Colletotrichum pathogens, while C. higginsianum can be considered the model for dicotyledonous Colletotrichum pathogens.
 Having both species on the same website and accessible using the same Broad tools and format will facilitate comparative analyses.
 Analysis of the genomes will continue, with a plan to develop a joint publication sometime in the next year.

 Fungi cause the vast majority of plant diseases and result in enormous losses to agriculture worldwide every year.
 There is a continual need to develop safer, more effective ways to combat plant disease.
 Elucidating molecular mechanisms that regulate interactions between plants and fungi will be critical for future disease management.
 Complete genome sequences of pathogens and of their hosts have become a key part of this research effort.

 C. graminicola is a hemibiotrophic plant pathogen, which has aspects of both biotrophy and necrotrophy.
 Comparative studies of the genome of the model hemibiotroph C. graminicola with the genomes of these other classes may be very useful for elucidating functional and evolutionary relationships among these different pathogenicity types.
-Our goal for this project is to produce a high quality draft genome sequence of C. graminicola strain M1.001 and release that to the community on the Broad website.
-This would represent the first genome sequence for a member of this genus.
+Our goal for this project was to produce a high quality draft genome sequence of C. graminicola strain M1.001 and release that to the community on the Broad website.
+This represents the first publicly available genome sequence for a member of this genus.